USEPA/WNTR/documentation/stormwater.rst

 Installation
 -------------

-Follow WNTR's :ref:`installation` instructions to install the stormwater subpackage.
+Follow WNTR's :ref:`installation` instructions to install S-WNTR.

 Units
 ------

-While WNTR uses SI units for all drinking water models and analysis (see :ref:`units`), **stormwater and wastewater models are not converted to SI units** when loaded into the stormwater subpackage.
+While WNTR uses SI units for all drinking water models and analysis (see :ref:`units`), **stormwater and wastewater models are not converted to SI units** when loaded into S-WNTR.
 Therefore, any additional data used in analysis should match the units of the model.

 For reference, :numref:`table-swmm-units` includes SWMM unit conventions :cite:p:`ross22`.